neu-se/CS4530-Spring-2024/tutorials/week4-react.md

 - At last , the component needs to be exported from the current file, so that it can be imported somewhere else and can be used either in isolation or combination with other components for rendering on the UI.
 - Elements on one line can be returned directly.
 - Each instance of a component creates a new element independent of other instances of the component.
-- Each component has it's own state, props, and lifecycle (which will be explored later in the tutorial).
+- Each component has its own state, props, and lifecycle (which will be explored later in the tutorial).

 ## Template For Structure of Function Component